tips

 Random checks are normal, especially near borders or during festivals.
 They're often checking for drugs, alcohol, or stolen vehicles.

+Police can demand on-the-spot payment of fines from tourists.
 They may escort you to an ATM.
 If you can't pay, your vehicle may be immobilised.
+Make sure you have your bank cards sorted before you travel.

 If You Get a Fine